-The BGCLCV prohibits being alone with a player that isn't your own child.
-This protects you and the children on your team.
+- The BGCLCV prohibits being alone with a player that isn't your own child.
+This protects you and the children on your team. - Make sure that anyone who helps coach your team has a completed background check on file with the Club.